- Delafield Tourism

 An 15-mile trail created out of the former Milwaukee-Watertown Interurban Railway bed, offers forest, prairie and marsh wildlife and landscapes.
 The trail is a neatly-kept, paved Wisconsin recreation trail.
 Start at the Delafield trailhead at Cushing Park in the City of Delafield and head 8 miles east towards the Landsberg Center trailhead in the City of Waukesha or west 7 miles toward the City of Oconomowoc.

-A trail nicknamed "The Connector," is a new bike trail (2011) that follows along S. Cushing Park Road in Delafield and is about 3-miles in length.
-It is a paved, off road connection between the Lake Country Recreation Trail and the Glacial Drumlin State Trail.
-It also trails into the heart of the Lapham Peak Unit of the Kettle Moraine State Park.
+The Paul Sandgren Recreational Trail (formerly designated as the Cushing Park Recreational Trail), nicknamed “The Connector”, is a paved trail that follows South Cushing Park Road in Delafield and provides an off road connection between the Lake Country Recreation Trail and the Glacial Drumlin State Trail.
+This trail also provides entry into the Lapham Peak unit trails of the Kettle Moraine State Park as well as the Ice Age Trail.
+It joins the Glacial Drumlin State Trail at Hwy-18.